FAQ & Info

 Frequently Asked Questions

 For people starting out there are many questions that need to be answered.
-I have started this page to help guide you in the right direction.
-Now keep in mind that many questions could have several correct answers.
-The answers to these questions is how I do things here in my facility.
+Please keep in mind that many questions could have several correct answers.
+The answers to these questions is simply how we do things at Family Reptiles.
 You may find that your way or another way could work best for you.
-I recommend that you do as much homework as possible to help keep you going on the right path.
-This page will be a work in progress.
-We welcome your input to help this information be the most productive for all that read.
+Please do as much research as possible before making any major decision!

 General Questions